 In addition, referral links make it easier to track and reward successful referrals.
 With a dedicated landing page for each referrer, you can easily monitor how many referrals they’ve made and what rewards they’re eligible for.

 Another reason it’s a smarter choice to use referral links over referral codes is so that you can see the exact reach of each person’s referral links.
 Tracking codes is almost impossible as you only know a code has been shared once the person that was referred uses the code on checkout.
-But with links you can track these metrics for each referrer : reach, referrals, converted referrals.
+But with links you can track these metrics for each referrer: reach, referrals, and converted referrals.

 Overall, using referral links is a smart choice for any business looking to grow through word-of-mouth marketing.
 By providing your customers with an easy way to share your business with their friends, you can essentially generate new referred leads that arrive at your business already trusting your brand.